LGA and PGA are types of surface mount technologies (SMT) that define how the processor will mount on the motherboard.

 Hence the CPU is more durable here.

-One of the major disadvantage of LGA is with installing the CPU.
-You have to make sure that CPU is properly aligned before you lock the CPU in with the lever.
+One of the significant disadvantages of LGA is with installing the CPU.
+You have to make sure that the CPU is correctly aligned before you lock the CPU in with the lever.

-Applying the pressure with the locking lever on a CPU that is not aligned to the last 1mm can damage the pins on the motherboard socket.
+Applying the pressure with the locking lever on a CPU not aligned to the last 1mm can damage the pins on the motherboard socket.

 Advantages of PGA CPUs